ujjwalnp/Unnamed/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Unnamed

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to Unnamed!
 We welcome contributions from everyone, whether it's a bug report, feature suggestion, or code contribution.
 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Ways to Contribute

-There are several ways you can contribute to [Project Name]:
+There are several ways you can contribute to Unnamed:

-1. **Reporting Bugs**: If you encounter any issues or unexpected behavior, please [open a new issue](https://github.com/yourusername/projectname/issues/new) and provide as much detail as possible, including steps to reproduce the problem.
+1. **Reporting Bugs**: If you encounter any issues or unexpected behavior, please [open a new issue](https://github.com/ujjwalnp/unnamed/issues/new) and provide as much detail as possible, including steps to reproduce the problem.

 2. **Feature Requests**: Have an idea for a new feature?
-Feel free to [submit a feature request](https://github.com/yourusername/projectname/issues/new) outlining your suggestion.
+Feel free to [submit a feature request](https://github.com/ujjwalnp/unnamed/issues/new) outlining your suggestion.
 We'd love to hear your thoughts!

 3. **Code Contributions**: If you're interested in fixing bugs or implementing new features yourself, fork the repository and submit a pull request.
 Please ensure that your code follows our coding standards and include relevant tests if applicable.